zolyfarkas/spf4j/src/site/markdown/index.md

  A good practice is to have a benchmark module in your project, that will benchmark key functionality of your application.
- These benchmarks will be run as part of your build process, and you can monitor the performance of your project with a Jenkins JMH [plugin](https://github.com/blackboard/jmh-jenkins)
+ These benchmarks will be run as part of your build process, and you can monitor the performance of your project with a Jenkins JMH [plugin](https://github.com/blackboard/jmh-jenkins) With spf4j-junit you can also easily profile your unit tests with Spf4jRunListener.

 ### 5.3.
 How to profile your code?